CSUMBmWall/journal/README.md

 ## Write

-The write pane accepts Markdown and has a toolbar to insert hyperlinks for images, YouTube videos, links to articles, and raw HTML (when I can't get it done the other three).
+The write pane accepts Markdown and has a toolbar to insert images, hyperlinks for YouTube videos and articles, and raw HTML (when I can't get it done the other three).
 Also, the weather and current date are inserted into every new blog post.

 A selected image from the computer hits the Node.js server that uploads it to a folder, and then serves it up locally.